kellerhd/Botnuki/README.md

 The roles authorized for adding or removal are as follows: Smite, League, Paladins, Battlerite, and Ark.

 More features will be added to this bot when determined necessary!

+This project is now obsolete.
+For the updated project, please go to: https://github.com/kellerhd/_Botnuki/tree/master